Blue Oyster Mushroom SpawnNorth Spore

 North Spore also offers consultation for start-up mushroom farms and homesteading projects.
 Reach out to us by email for a quote: email@example.com.

 Oyster mushrooms are a great mushroom for beginners.
 They colonize quickly and are reliable producers.
-Great for commercial cultivation, especially grown on straw.
+Great for commercial cultivation, they are one of the few species that are commercially viable when grown on straw as a primary substrate.

 Cooking: Blue Oysters can easily replace button mushrooms in most recipes and pair well with many cuisines and flavors.
 Like all Oyster Mushrooms, they retain water and may develop a viscous texture when under-cooked.
 If you prefer a firm or dryer texture, continue to cook Oysters until their liquid has reduced and cooked off and they begin to brown.